Meaford Power Station: Meaford A

 In June 1919, it was proposed that a 'joint power station' should be established in the Trentham or Barlaston areas to supply all of North Staffordshire.

-The North West Midlands Joint Electricity Authority (NWMJEA) was established in 1928 under the Electricity (Supply) Act 1919, taking over the existing power stations in Stoke-on-Trent and Stafford.
+The North West Midlands Joint Electricity Authority (NWMJEA) was established in 1928 under the Electricity (Supply) Act 1919 (9 & 10 Geo.
+5. c.
+100), taking over the existing power stations in Stoke-on-Trent and Stafford.

 Before the Meaford site was selected, in 1939 the North West Midlands Joint Electricity Authority considered a site further north, opposite Hem Heath Colliery, in Newstead, Stoke-on-Trent.
 The Joint Electricity Authority required a site for a 60MW power station near Stoke (as it was the largest consumer of electricity in the area), and where a supply of 1.5 million gallons of water a day could be obtained.
 The River Trent itself was too polluted, but suitably clean water could be obtained from the Stoke sewage works at Strongford, near Barlaston.

 On 2 March 1939, the NWMJEA decided to construct a power station at Meaford, and after an enquiry in July 1939 an inquiry by the Electricity Commissioners agreed to the development.

 After delays caused by the Second World War, the North West Midlands Joint Electricity Authority began work on Meaford Power Station in 1945, with the structure being built by Dorman Long.

 The station was opened on 20 October 1947 by Manny Shinwell – the first power station to come into operation after the war.
 The station was known as Meaford A power station even before the B station was built, as the proposal was always for two phases of construction.
 It had a generating capacity of 120 megawatts (MW), comprising four 30 MW GEC turbo-alternators, fed by boilers on a 'range system'.
 It had two brick 350 ft tall chimneys, one at either end of the station, and two 250 ft tall concrete cooling towers.
 The generating capacity, electricity production and thermal efficiency are shown in the table.

 Generation ceased in 1974, and the boiler house, turbine hall and both chimneys were demolished by 1982.
 However its two cooling towers remained in service until 28 September 1990 before subsequent demolition in 1991 on the same day as the three of Meaford 'B'.
 Station office block and some workshops remained for many years after before demolition.